Nationals vs. Mets Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Pete Alonso, Keibert Ruiz and others in the New York Mets-Washington Nationals matchup at Citi Field on Wednesday at 7:10 PM ET.
+Player prop bet options for Pete Alonso, Jeimer Candelario and others are listed when the New York Mets host the Washington Nationals at Citi Field on Thursday (first pitch at 7:10 PM ET).

 Bet on this matchup or its props with DraftKings!